Greece and Turkey hold first crisis talks since 2016 | DW | 25.01.2021

 Tensions between the neighboring NATO members have been mounting over claims to Mediterranean waters, energy rights and a number of other issues.
-Germany called the resumption of talks a "positive" sign.
+Germany has called the new talks a "positive" sign.

 Ambassadors, ministers and other key political figures from Turkey and Greece met at Dolmabahce Office in Istanbul

-Greece and Turkey on Monday held their first direct talks in nearly five years over their acrimonious eastern Mediterranean standoff.
+Greece and Turkey have held their first direct talks in nearly five years over their acrimonious eastern Mediterranean standoff.

-The 61st round of discussions between the neighbors and fellow NATO members took place in Istanbul.
+The 61st round of discussions between the neighbors and fellow NATO members took place in Istanbul on Monday.

 Tensions between Ankara and Athens were inflamed last year when Turkish President Recep Tayyip Erdogan declared he had "opened the gates to Europe," sparking an exodus of refugees to the Turkey-Greece border which spans some 200 kilometers (120 miles).